 We became very aware of the need for something like a Day Care the first time we saw a mother begging in the 3 foot wide median strip at a busy intersection with her 1 year old baby.
 We thought, “What if someone could care for that child while the mom could find some kind of work?”
 We saw a way for a child to be nurtured, a mom to be helped and for their family to stay intact.
 Unfortunately, we’ve seen this same scene in countless places now – on street corners, in the garbage dump and even moms carrying a heavy load on their back to earn a living while they have their baby strapped to their front.
 We see this as an opportunity to demonstrate Jesus love in a very practical way which has the potential to transform life for a family.

-We now have 2 Day Cares that are licensed for 110 children to attend on a daily basis in the Kore’ slum of Addis Ababa.
-Over 100 moms are freed up to work while their children ages 0 – 5 (mostly around 18 months old) come to a safe environment where they are fed nutritious meals, clothed, provided health care and have opportunity to grow through Early Childhood Education.
+Through the EHE Day Care, almost 100 moms are freed up to work while their children ages 0 – 3 (mostly around 18 months old) come to a safe environment where they are fed nutritious meals, clothed, provided health care and have opportunity to grow through Early Childhood Education.
 Best of all…these kids get to return home with Mom at the end of the day.
 Mom is able to get a full days work – moving toward sustainability – and the children get a safe place to grow physically, relationally, mentally, and spiritually.
 Its a pretty good deal.

 And, these children are getting healthy.
 It is amazing to watch as children who were once malnourished and withdrawn with apparently little mental activity are coming to life.
 The Day Care Center is a place of learning, laughter, life…AND Hope.

-Not only do we get to provide Day Care for over 100 families, we also get the huge privilege of partnering with them in the building of skills, education, savings, personal value & income generation.
-This is part of the Day Care / Holistic Intervention Project.
+Not only do we get to provide Day Care for almost 200 families, we also get the huge privilege of partnering with them in the building of skills, education, savings, personal value & income generation.
 Through our Generous partners we are able to:

-- Provide Living Grants to help with basic needs of food & shelter.
+– Provide Living Grants to help with basic needs of food & shelter during times of crisis.

 – Free Health care for children and Moms.

-- Special assistance for those who are HIV+ or have special medical or nutritional requirements.
+– Special assistance for those who have HIV, TB, disabilities or special medical or nutritional requirements.

 – The formation of community for many moms who have none.